practicalli/clojure/concepts/misc.md

 - to manage the potential overhead of copying data structures, Clojure uses Persistent collections (Lists, Vectors, Maps) which are immutable but provide an efficient way to mutate by sharing common elements (data)
 ** Input & output with functional programming
 - other fp languages like haskel & Scala use monads to encapsulate data changes whilst appearing stateless to the rest of the program - monads allow us to sneak in impure code into the context of pure code.
-- Clojure doesnt try and enforce functional purity, so any function can include impure code
+- Clojure doesn't try and enforce functional purity, so any function can include impure code
-- most functoins should be pure though or you loose the benefits of functional programming
+- most functions should be pure though or you loose the benefits of functional programming
-- Clojure encourages minimal state changes / mutable state - so its up to the developer to keep the ratio of mutalble data small
+- Clojure encourages minimal state changes / mutable state - so its up to the developer to keep the ratio of mutable data small
 - Clojure uses reference types to manage threads and mutable state.
-References provide syncronisation of threads without using locks (notoriusly cumbersome).
+References provide synchronisation of threads without using locks (notoriously cumbersome).
 See STM

 * Hosted on the Java Virtual Machine
-- writen for the JVM & heavily integrated, giving beautiful integratoin
+- written for the JVM & heavily integrated, giving beautiful integration
 - Clojure is compiled to Java byte code
 - many parts of the Clojure standard library, Clojure.core defer to the Java Standard library, for example for I/O (reading,writing files)
-- Clojure makes invoking Java very convieninet and provides special primative constructs in the Clojure language to do so (new .javaMethodName javaClassName. etc)
+- Clojure makes invoking Java very convenient and provides special primitive constructs in the Clojure language to do so (new .javaMethodName javaClassName. etc)

 * Supporting concurrency
 - atoms etc